sharpc42/AVE/README.md

     bash setup.sh

 into the terminal while in the AVE top directory.
 This should get Athena++ for you as well as all necessary missing Python modules.
+If you have Anaconda or Miniconda, make sure you are in the environment you'll be using before running and answer "y(es)" when prompted, since they have their own conda install command to be run in the environment.

-(If you have an error you can try `sh setup.sh` instead but this tends to have errors at least in Linux environments.)
+(If you have an error you can try `sh setup.sh` instead but this tends to have errors of its own, at least in Linux environments.)

 ## Manual Setup